Conejo Players is an all-volunteer theatre

 Following is a list of some of the volunteer opportunities available and an email contact.
 You can also email us at firstname.lastname@example.org for other volunteer options.

-- Costumes: CPT is always looking for people who are willing to sew, glue, mend, do laundry, iron -- anything to get our beautiful costumes finished before a show's opening!
+- Costumes: CPT is always looking for people who are willing to sew, glue, mend, do laundry, iron — anything to get our beautiful costumes finished before a show’s opening!
 We also need individuals who are capable of making quick costume fixes (sew on a button, fix a seam quickly by hand, handle emergencies) during each performance.
-Contact: Beth Glasner, Costume Custodian, at firstname.lastname@example.org
+Contact: Beth Eslick, Costume Custodian, at firstname.lastname@example.org.

-- Props: Need individuals interested in sourcing or creating props for a given show.
-Contact: John Eslick, Props Custodian, at email@example.com
+- Props: We are in need of individuals interested in sourcing or creating props for a given show.
+Contact: John Eslick, Props Custodian, at email@example.com.

 - Set Builders: We are in constant need of set builders (esp. crew chiefs) and painters.
 Contact: Rick Steinberg at firstname.lastname@example.org

 - Sound Board Operator: The Sound Board Operator assists the Sound Designer in the recording and adjustment of sound cues during the rehearsal process, and operating the sound board “on cue” during technical rehearsals and performances.
 They’re also charged with performing “sound checks” before each performance, powering down the equipment at the tech rehearsal or show’s end, and fixing any problems that arise before, during, or after a performance (with the help of the Technical Director).
 Contact: Jeremy Zeller, Executive Technical Director, at email@example.com.